waagsociety/citysdk-ld/about/index.md

 ## Which datasets are available in this API?

 Via the menu link [Data]({{ site.baseurl }}/data) you can access a list with all datasets, with a direct link to a sample query in JSON and a map view.

-## Can you add dataset X?

-Yes, probably.
-Datasets need to be open and have a geolocation.
-You can send an [e-mail](mailto:{{ site.data.endpoint.email }}) to request the addition of a dataset.
-You can also ask for an account and add the dataset yourself using our (basic) CMS or API.

 ## Who maintains the CitySDK LD codebase?